delabassee/java-lab/lab9-switch-expression.md

 …
 ```

-Given there is no break, the "JAVA" case will "fall through" to the next case until it reaches a `break`.
+Given there is no `break`, the "JAVA" case will "fall through" to the next case until it reaches a `break`.
 That explains why we see the "MySQL" for all speakers from the Java track.
 You can easily solve this bug by adding a `break` for the "JAVA" case.

 The second issue is tied to the "default" case.
-Given that the `Track.java` enumeration has only 3 possibles values and that those 3 values are actually tested in the swicth, there's no point in having a "default" case as it is unreachable.
+Given that the `Track.java` enumeration has only 3 possibles values and that those 3 values are actually tested in the switch, there's no point in having a "default" case as it is unreachable.
 You can fix by simply removing this "default" branch.

-The last problem is tied to the fact that this code is quite repetitive and verbose (ex. we assign a different value to the `trackDetail` string in all the branches, we must make to not forget any `break`) and also quite error prone (ex. you know what it's like to forget a `break`)!
+The last problem is tied to the fact that this code is quite repetitive and verbose (ex. we assign a different value to the `trackDetail` string in all the branches, we must make to not forget any `break`) and also quite error-prone (ex. you know what it's like to forget a `break`)!

 You can solve this by replacing that Switch statement with the Swith Expression below.